 A natural alternative - which we show to be optimal - is instead to simply allow firms in sector 1 to cut their nominal prices and to ensure that firms in other sectors do not want to adjust their prices.
 As a result, relative prices are correct, and only sector-1 firms must pay a menu cost.
 Thus optimal policy economizes on wasteful menu costs compared to inflation targeting, while still achieving the efficient allocation.
-Optimal policy "looks through" the shock in the sense that aggregate inflation is allowed to adjust in response to the sectoral shock, instead of the central bank acting to ensure aggregate inflation is unaffected.
+Optimal policy "looks through" the shock in the sense that aggregate inflation is allowed to adjust, instead of the central bank acting to ensure aggregate inflation is unaffected.

 Firms only want to adjust their prices if their nominal marginal costs change, and so optimal policy seeks to ensure that nominal marginal costs do not change in unshocked sectors.
 In a baseline model where wages and productivity are the only factors affecting marginal cost, optimal policy stabilizes nominal wages, since this ensures marginal costs are unchanged for those firms whose productivity does not change.
 More generally, optimal policy causes inflation and output to move inversely: the positive productivity shock causes output to rise, and the price decrease in sector 1 causes aggregate inflation to fall.
-In contrast, inflation targeting would be optimal in the Calvo version of this model, as noted above.1
+In contrast, inflation targeting would be optimal in the Calvo version of this example.1

 Analytical model.
-We begin in sections 2 and 3 with an off-the-shelf multisector menu cost model and analyze a one-sector shock, as described above, which is the minimum necessary machinery to highlight the core economic logic.
-The framework is general and can allow "menu costs" to capture a broad conception of any fixed costs of price adjustment, whether they be physical, informational, or behavioral "menu" costs.
+We begin in sections 2 and 3 with an off-the-shelf, two-period, multisector menu cost model and analyze a one-sector shock, as described above, which is the minimum necessary machinery to highlight the core economic logic.
+The framework is general and can allow "menu costs" to capture a broad conception of any fixed costs of price adjustment, whether they be physical, optimization, or behavioral "menu" costs.

 We go on to show in sections 4 and 5 that the logic generalizes to several extensions.
 We characterize optimal policy when shocks affect multiple sectors simultaneously and show that for a broad class of such shocks stabilizing the nominal marginal costs of unshocked firms continues to be optimal policy.
 Next, we extend the model to allow for production networks, and we show that the same characterization of optimal policy holds.
-In the roundabout economy of Basu (1995), there is a particularly simple characterization of optimal policy: stabilizing nominal marginal costs of unshocked firms means stabilizing a weighted average of nominal wages and prices.
+In the roundabout economy of Basu (1995), there is a particularly simple characterization of optimal policy: stabilizing a weighted average of nominal wages and prices.
 The weight on prices corresponds to the production share of intermediate inputs.
 Indeed, if intermediate inputs are more important than labor in production, then optimal policy attaches more weight to inflation stabilization than to nominal wage stabilization.
 We also consider a model variant where wages are sticky due to some fixed 'menu' cost (e.g. a fixed cost of contract renegotiation), while prices are flexible.
-Surprisingly, in response to the same sectoral shocks, optimal policy continues to be stabilize nominal marginal costs of unshocked sectors.
-Such a policy minimizes expenditure on wasteful menu costs.
+Surprisingly, in response to the same sectoral shocks, optimal policy continues to be stabilize nominal marginal costs of unshocked sectors.2